-Currently, Joelle Burnette has three books published and more works published in anthologies.
+Currently, Joelle Burnette has four books published and more works published in anthologies.
 Magic Peas and Two Front Teeth and more books are on their way.

 Lose yourself in the perfect blend of romance, poetry, and relaxation in Hearts: The Adult Coloring Book of Love’s Journey.

 Single-Sided Designs are Top-Bound: Convenient for left- or right-handed coloring

 Each top-bound, single-sided design in this beautiful book reveals the many moods and passions of love.

 Over 50 Full-Page Scenes of Varying Skill Levels